Open Floor Plans, Plenty of Light and 3 Other Things You Need in Your New Custom Home

 According to Abdalla, adding extra square footage to your home via a finished walkout basement is always a good idea.
 “At Haverford Reserve, we have done everything in our finished basements from a sauna or wine room to a swimming pool,” he says.
 The possibilities are endless and using the foundation of your home to build out that extra room you never thought you’d have (come on, an indoor pool!?) just might be the key to perfectly customizing your castle.

-For more information about customizable homes in the Philadelphia area, visit SivelGroupLuxury.com.This post is a sponsored collaboration between Sivel Group and Philadelphia magazine's advertising department.
+For more information about customizable homes in the Philadelphia area, visit SivelGroupLuxury.com.This is a paid partnership between Sivel Group and Philadelphia Magazine's City/Studio